benjamin-j-cooper/benjamin-j-cooper.github.io/docs/_includes/projects/tsa_project.md

---If we scroll to the right, we can see that the count is cumulative. to get the deaths per day, we would need to substract day from final day
+ - If we scroll to the right, we can see that the count is cumulative. to get the deaths per day, we would need to substract day from final day
---We need to drop that most recent day since we cant calculate a value form the cumulative sum for that day
+ - We need to drop that most recent day since we cant calculate a value form the cumulative sum for that day